fumes/fumes.jekyll/_posts/2019-04-08-Christina-Pataialii-at-Tim-Melville.md

 - visual
 license: CC_BY_NC_ND
 thumb: christina_pataialii.jpg
-excerpt:
+excerpt: Tim Melville is currently presenting On the Lam, Christina Pataialii’s first exhibition with the gallery.
 ---

-Tim Melville is currently present On the Lam, Christina Pataialii’s first exhibition with the gallery.
+Tim Melville is currently presenting On the Lam, Christina Pataialii’s first exhibition with the gallery.

 {% responsive_image path: uploads/2019/04/190410_photo_rokma_christina_pataialii_01.jpg %}